ararog/deboa/examples/uget/README.md

 * Easily set bearer and basic auth
 * Client certificate and private key for mutual auth
 * Use custom CA certificate for verify
-* Use stdin as body
+* Use stdin as body, or save response body to a file using stdout
+* Show progress bar for download

 You want, you get!